chrwoizi/woiziframe/README.md

 # Woiziframe

 This web application displays photos from disk.
+It is supposed to run on a digital photo frame.

 Features: